 You may be wondering what the difference is between veneers and dental crowns.
-Both of these procedures are beautiful and effective cosmetic solutions for your smile, but many differences set them apart.
+Both of these procedures are beautiful and effective cosmetic dentistry solutions for your smile, but many differences set them apart.

 In essence, a veneer is a tooth-like shell placed on the front surface of your teeth to improve their appearance and your overall smile.
 On the other hand, dental crowns are tooth-like structures used to replace damaged or lost teeth.
 We can help you figure out which one is better suited for your dental needs at Dental Care of Burlington.

 Dental crowns are custom-made to match the shape and size of your tooth.
-They can help replace a lost tooth, repair damage to a dental filling or help protect your tooth from decay by providing additional strength or support.
+They can help replace a lost tooth, repair damage to a dental filling or help protect your tooth from tooth decay by providing additional strength or support.

 Types of Dental Crowns